6 Ways Stress Wreaks Havoc on Your Dog’s Health

 This proves particularly problematic during periods of ongoing stress or when you know your dog has an increased chance of being exposed to potential contagion — if you must place your dog in a kennel while you go on a trip, for example.
-This decreased immunity can also make existing diseases or illnesses worse, causing much more severe side effects than your dog would usually face from those conditions.
-Reducing stress for your dog, especially over the long-term, can help keep your pet much healthier.
+This decreased immunity can also worsen existing diseases or illnesses, causing much more severe side effects than your dog would usually face from those conditions.
+Reducing stress for your dog, especially over the long term, can help keep your pet much healthier.

 5. Urination Issues

-In the wild, abrupt urination can cause a predator to back away, which may give a stressed animal more time to leave behind a scary situation.
+In the wild, abrupt urination can cause a predator to back away, giving a stressed animal more time to leave behind a scary situation.
 During periods of ongoing stress, pets may begin to urinate inappropriately.
-A dog that you previously thought was completely house-trained, for example, may suddenly start urinating indoors.
+For example, A dog you previously thought was utterly house-trained may suddenly start urinating indoors.
 You may find that your pet is more likely to urinate in response to fear stimuli or to show signs of submission, especially around dominant members of the household.

 6. Behavior Problems

 The more stressed your pet becomes, the more behavior problems you may note.
-Sometimes, behavior problems can be a cry for attention: your pet telling you that he needs to spend more time with you.
-Other times, it may be more of a pure stress response: your pet needing to move or create a certain stimulus in an effort to calm down.
+Sometimes, behavior problems can be a cry for attention: your pet telling you he needs to spend more time with you.
+Other times, it may be more of a pure stress response: your pet needs to move or create a specific stimulus to calm down.